stm32duino/VL53L5CX/README.md

 - pin 7 (SDA) of the VL53L5CX satellite connected to pin D14 (SDA) of the Nucleo board
 - pin 8 (I2C_RST) of the VL53L5CX satellite connected to pin A1 of the Nucleo board
 - pin 9 (INT) of the VL53L5CX satellite connected to pin A2 of the Nucleo board

+There are 11 examples with the VL53L5CX library:

 * VL53L5CX_Sat_Calibrate_Xtalk: This example code is to show how to perform the crosstalk calibration.